j4jewel/ansible-deploying-ec2/README.md

 ### Prerequisite:
 1. Install Ansible on an ec2 Instance and setup it as Ansible-master
 2. Python boto library
-3. Create an AMI Role with Policy AmazonEC2FullAccess and attach it to the Ansible master instance.
+3. Create an IAM Role with Policy AmazonEC2FullAccess and attach it to the Ansible master instance.

 Below is a simple playbook to deploy ec2 instances.
 The problem of the below playbook is, it will deploy instances again if you run the playbook multiple times.
 ---